TAP Air Portugal: Start of the 21st century

-During February 2005, TAP Air Portugal was re-branded as TAP Portugal.
-On 14 March 2005, TAP became a member of the multinational Star Alliance, which was also the same day on which the company celebrated its 60th anniversary.
-TAP also ended its code-sharing agreement with Delta Air Lines and began a new agreement with United, as part of its membership in the Star Alliance.
+In February 2005, TAP Air Portugal was re-branded TAP Portugal.
+On 14 March 2005, TAP became a member of the multinational Star Alliance, the same day the company celebrated its 60th anniversary.
+TAP also ended code-sharing with Delta Air Lines and began a new agreement with United, as part of its Star Alliance membership.
 Under this agreement, United's code (UA) is placed on TAP Air Portugal's transatlantic flights and some African flights, and TAP Air Portugal's code (TP) is placed on United flights.

-In 2006, TAP Air Portugal signed a deal with Espírito Santo International for the acquisition of 99.81% of the Portuguese regional airline Portugália.
-Furthermore, it started a code-sharing agreement with US Airways on all routes between Portugal and the United States with connecting services out of Newark and Philadelphia.
+In 2006, TAP Air Portugal signed a deal with Espírito Santo International to buy 99.81% of Portugália, a Portuguese regional airline.
+It also started a code-sharing with US Airways on all routes between Portugal and the United States with connecting services out of Newark and Philadelphia.

-In 2007, TAP Air Portugal was awarded by NATO as the Best Engine/Aircraft Source of Repair for the NATO AWACS Maintenance Program.
+In 2007, NATO named TAP Air Portugal the Best Engine/Aircraft Source of Repair for NATO's AWACS Maintenance Program.
 TAP Air Portugal has complete maintenance and overhaul bases in Portugal (Lisbon) and Brazil (Rio de Janeiro and Porto Alegre) and has specialised line maintenance stations in three continents: 4 in Portugal, 8 in Brazil, and 1 in Angola.
 It started scheduled flights to Moscow, Warsaw and Helsinki, in June 2009.

 After deciding to outsource its Passenger Service System in 2008, TAP migrated its reservation and inventory systems to the Altéa system managed by Amadeus.
-Before the migration to Altéa, TAP was using a system derived from Delta Air Lines called Tapmatic, in use since 1972.
+Before the migration, TAP had been using a system derived from Delta Air Lines called Tapmatic, in use since 1972.